alienesgurbuz/MIS376_Data-visualization-Project_covid19_unemployment_rates/README.md

 In my opinion, it is very difficult to find a solution to this problem right now, because what is needed for the solution is money and the states should have foreseen them this scenario and allocated the necessary emergency funds for themselves.
 However, it is possible to find a solution to this problem now.
 First of all, studies in unemployment institutions should be increased and necessary analyzes should be done correctly.
 Although Covid-19 has caused unemployment in many sectors, new employment areas have also been opened.
 For example, shopping from e-commerce sites has increased greatly during the pandemic process, and the need for the number of employees in this field has also increased.

 # Results
+Unemployment is a global and difficult problem to solve.
+This problem seriously affects people's lives not only economically, but also sociologically and psychologically.
+This problem that affects people's lives to such a large extent, has peaked with Covid-19 and pandemic conditions, and unemployment has increased more than ever before.
+These difficult conditions have greatly affected people's lives, and states need to develop their policies to tackle these problems.

-As a result of my research, I found that the sectors most affected negatively by unemployment in during the pandemic:
+# As a result of my research, I found that the sectors most affected negatively by unemployment in during the pandemic:

 ▪Entertainment Industry
 concerts, theaters, cinemas, night entertainment venues